Protecting a Bosonic Qubit with Autonomous Quantum Error Correction

-\textit{Characterization of dissipation operator --} We characterize the engineered PReSPA operator first by tracking the probability distribution of photon numbers in cavity $A$ over time.
+We characterize the engineered PReSPA operator first by tracking the probability distribution of photon numbers in cavity $A$ over time.
 This distribution can be measured using spectroscopy of the ancilla qubit (Fig.~2a), whose frequency shifts by $-\chi_q$ for every additional photon~\cite{schuster_resolving_2007}.
 As an example, Fig.~2b,c shows dissipative generation of a one-photon Fock state from vacuum under PReSPA as a result of the $\ket{1}\bra{0}$ element of the operator.
 To demonstrate the simultaneous action of the four parallel conversion paths, we apply PReSPA to an even-parity cat state ($\alpha=1.6$).
 As expected, the cavity state converges to an odd-parity state, with all four Fock components shifted up by one photon (Fig.~2d,e).
 The characteristic time scale of each conversion process can be measured by preparing the Fock state $\ket{2n}$ and tracking the population of $\ket{2n+1}$ as a function of time (Fig.~2f).
 The four conversion paths show well-matched temporal profiles with convergence half-time of $T_{eo}\approx 8$ $\mu$s.
 The fidelity of the conversion decreases for higher photon numbers, consistent with faster photon loss.

 To fully benchmark an engineered jump operator like PReSPA, a different type of tomographic characterization and experimental fidelity measure has to be devised.
-Here for simplicity, we probe the process $\chi$ matrix over $25$ $\mu$s of PReSPA as a proxy to experimentally benchmark the operator.
-This time is chosen such that the photon number distribution has converged to a steady state within 3\%.
-The population conversion from $\ket{n}_A$ to $\ket{n'}_A$ is expressed in the $\chi_{nn,n'n'}$ matrix elements, which are measured using spectroscopy as shown in the Fig.~2f inset.
+Here for simplicity, we probe the process $\chi$ matrix over $25$ $\mu$s ($\gg T_{eo}$) of PReSPA pumping as a proxy to experimentally benchmark the operator.
+The population conversion from $\ket{n}_A$ to $\ket{n'}_A$ is expressed in the $\chi_{nn,n'n'}$ matrix elements, which are measured using spectroscopy and shown in the Fig.~2f inset.